 EMG may be done to find the cause of symptoms, such as muscle weakness, deformity,

-EMG may be used to evaluate many problems or disorders, including:
+EMG may be used to test for many problems, such as:

 There may be other reasons for your healthcare provider to recommend EMG.

 You may feel some discomfort when the needle electrodes are put into your muscles.

 It may feel like an acupuncture needle.
 Afterwards, your muscle may feel sore for